 Discussion and conclusion:

 Telecom Italia and BT plc supported this proposal.
-T-Mobile clarifed that the study work is intended in Rel-16 and any norative work will be done for Rel-17.
+T-Mobile clarified that the study work is intended in Rel-16 and any normative work will be done for Rel-17.
 MediaTek asked whether this needed to use SA WG2 time as it could be done in CT WGs.
 Qualcomm commented that if the study work can be prioritised to identify some aspects which can be completed fast then a corresponding reduction of the time units proposal can be made.
-The SA WG2 Chairman commneted that the origial proposal was to have some normative work in Rel-16, whereas this proposes only for Rel-17.
+The SA WG2 Chairman commented that the original proposal was to have some normative work in Rel-16, whereas this proposes only for Rel-17.
 This was then noted.

 TD SP-181189 (DISCUSSION) Suggestion on adding FS_FLADN into the Rel-16 prioritization guidance.
 (Source: LG Electronics, SK Telecom, KT Corp., LG Uplus, ETRI, NICT).
 Document for: Decision.
 Abstract: We would like to suggest to start study on FLADN with the assignment of time slots in 1Q of 2019.